10 Email Marketing Tips for Retailers

 Bottom Line

 Retail email marketing is still one of the most effective and affordable methods of engaging customers and boosting revenue.
-However, don’t forget that it is only one of several marketing channels that you should be adopting for a holistic, omnichannel presence.
+However, don’t forget it’s only one of several marketing channels you should adopt for a holistic, omnichannel presence.

 The tips we’ve covered in this guide, from choosing the right email marketing platform to reviewing your performance, should help you not only get started on your email marketing strategy but also thrive.